Please click on the + beside the announcement item for more information.

-Indefinite closure of 3690 Peel Lot
+Closure of 3690 Peel Lot until further notice

 A damaged cornice and ongoing building inspections at 3690 Peel has resulted in the parking lot being closed to vehicular access until further notice.
 A sign has been placed in the affected area to indicate that vehicles must not park there.

 Vehicles may park in their overflow zones, such as Drummond lot (entry via De La Montagne Street only) and Duggan House.